In this era of the autonomous Airbnb, it’s easy to forget the comforts of a good, old fashioned Bed & Breakfast Inn.

 The entire area changes and delights with the Seasons, inviting one to leave one’s room and go outdoors.
 Find a spot under one of the old, shady trees to linger with a book, or simply sit and watch the myriad species of birds who also call this neighborhood home.

-Mary Beth and Boyd are already at work further enhancing the property’s beautiful gardens with more landscaping and hardscaping, including an outdoor fireplace.
+Mary Beth and Boyd are already at work further enhancing the property’s beautiful gardens with more landscaping and hardscaping, (similar to that by the many hardscape companies in lancaster pa), including an outdoor fireplace.
 The hardscaping and landscaping features help to improve the overall appearance of a property.
 Even the things that you would consider relatively small compared to some, such as the pathways, garden patios and flowers can make the biggest difference.
 Of course, they made sure that they had an efficient silica dust control plan in place before carrying out the hardscaping process, to ensure that they, and the property, has the relevant protection from any dust that can cause them harm.
 There is eager anticipation surrounding the end product.

 “We really want to draw our guests outdoors,” Mary Beth explained.
 “The gardens here, with all these old trees, are so lovely, it seems a pity not to encourage our visitiors to really enjoy them.”